Dick Lucas (minister)

-Richard Charles Lucas (born 10 September 1925) is an Anglican cleric, best known for his long ministry at St Helen's Bishopsgate, a conservative evangelical church in London, England, and for his work as founder of the Proclamation Trust and the Cornhill Training Course.
+Richard Charles Lucas (born 10 September 1925) is an Anglican priest, best known for his long ministry at St Helen's Bishopsgate, a conservative evangelical church in London, England, and for his work as founder of the Proclamation Trust and the Cornhill Training Course.

 Early life

 Lucas was born on 10 September 1925 in Lewes, Sussex.
 He attended Radley College.
 He was converted to evangelical Christianity in 1941 under the Iwerne camps ministry of E. J. H. Nash.
 Lucas began university studies at Oxford, but left to serve in the Royal Navy during World War II.
 After the war, he continued his undergraduate studies at Trinity College, Cambridge (BA 1949, MA 1957).